nzbgetcom/nzbget/docker/README.md

 1. Increase number of server connections (NEWS-SERVERS -> Connections) - default is 8, and 16 and 32 are worth trying
 2. For slower machines/hosts - increase article read chunk size from 4 to 64 (CONNECTION -> ArticleReadChunkSize).
 This is new setting available in v23.

-# Native unrar build support
+# Unrar 7 support

-Unrar from version 7.0 supports hardware crypto acceleration for unpacking encrypted archives.
+The NZBGet docker image contains the optimized unrar7 binary.
+To use unrar7, change in settings UNPACK - UnrarCmd to `unrar7`.
-For compatibility with most hardware nzbgetcom image unrar built with next march parameters:
+Unrar 7 built with next march parameters:

 - x86_64: x86-64-v2
-- arm64:  armv8-a
+- arm64:  armv8-a+crypto+crc
 - armhf:  armv7-a

+More information about unrar performance: [Performance tips](https://github.com/nzbgetcom/nzbget/blob/develop/docs/PERFORMANCE.md#unrar)

+# Native unrar 7 build support

 To build image on hardware which support crypto acceleration with native-optimized unrar can be used docker-compose like this (also needed entrypoint.sh and Dockerfile from [official repository](https://github.com/nzbgetcom/nzbget/tree/develop/docker)):